College is expensive—so expensive that many students have to start planning and budgeting for student debt.

 Explore different jobs and make sure you pick one that you are gonna love every day.
 Working is really hard, but is so much easier if you are doing something that you are passionate about.

 Whether students need help with textbooks, tuition, meal plans or even everyday supplies, college scholarships can go a long way to relieve financial stress and allow them to focus on what’s most important—achieving their dreams and making the world a better place, just like Hannah did.

 Do you know a graduating high school senior?
 What do you think they’d do with a $1,000 college scholarship?

 I’m a rock music enthusiast, vocalist, and lover of comedy.
 My joy comes from entertaining others.
-I married my best friend, and on most weekends you can find us moonlighting with our band in the Baton Rouge area.
+On most weekends you can find me moonlighting with my band in the Baton Rouge area.